Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

 for serial connections of vessels and

 for parallel connections, with $\mathit{\Delta} P_i$ the blood pressure difference, $l_i$ the distance between two nodes, $r_i$ the radius of the vessel at the node position, $n$ the number of nodes in a branch and $\eta$ the dynamic viscosity of blood.
 The calculations were performed under the assumption of a cardiac output of 100~ml/s, a mean arterial blood pressure of 100~mmHg in the part of the aorta in close proximity to the heart, and 0~mmHg in the vena cava entering the heart.
 Furthermore, a constant blood viscosity of 3.5~mPa$\cdot$s was presumed.
+The assumption of laminar flow in the vessels was validated by calculating the Reynolds number

+with $\rho$ the density of blood set to 1.06~g/ml.
+Laminar flow is assumed valid if the Reynolds number is below 2000, which is the known threshold beyond which laminar flow gradually transitions into turbulent flow (Reynolds number \textgreater~4000) \cite{CDT9829}.
 Due to the lack of small blood vessels in the XCAT phantom, our flow model misses a large portion of high resistances which would add to the calculation of the total resistance $R_\mathrm{tot}$ in \eqref{eq:serial_connection} and \eqref{eq:parallel_connection}.
 By \eqref{eq:average_Q}, this also affects the blood flow $\overline{Q}_i$ in each node.
-To compensate for this, we arbitrarily scaled the radii we determined in each node by a factor of 0.7 as this was found to lead to more realistic values for $\overline{Q}_i$.

-At a link, the probability $p_\mathrm{node}$ with which a cell will move to the next possible node is calculated based on the blood flow $\overline{Q}_\mathrm{link}$ in the link and $\overline{Q}_{\mathrm{node},i}$ in each following node:
+At a link, the probability $p_\mathrm{node}$ with which a cell will move to the next possible node is calculated based on the blood flow $\overline{Q}_\mathrm{link}$ in the link and $\overline{Q}_{i}$ in each following node:

 and $n$ the number of following nodes of a link.